ibexa/documentation-developer/docs/trainings/a_training_topic/a_late_training/000_syllabus.md

 ## Syllabus

-In this training, you will learn to… …with HTTP cache…
+In this training, you learn to… …with HTTP cache…

 | Section     | Estimated | Description                                              |
 |:------------|----------:|:---------------------------------------------------------|